0xNullll/PEDump/USAGE.md

 0000000140029928  00029928  [8]            33510
 ```

->Note: IAT output uses the same function as the Import Directory parser, so it’s just not perfectly aligned.
+>**Note**: IAT output uses the same function as the Import Directory parser, so it’s just not perfectly aligned.

 ---